MikkelSchubert/paleomix/docs/bam_pipeline/makefile.rst

 Overriding global settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-In addition to the 'Options' section included, by default, at the beginning of every makefile, it is possible to specify / override options at a Target, Sample, and Library level.
+In addition to the main `Options` section, it is possible to override options at a Target, Sample, and Library level.
 This allows, for example, that different adapter sequences be specified for each library generated for a sample, or options that should only be applied to a particular sample among several included in a makefile.
 The following demonstration uses the makefile constructed as part of :ref:`bam_usage` section as the base:

 .. code-block:: yaml
     :linenos: